 Iraqi vehicles travelling outside the country should have carried translation plates or be made to carry ‘Q’ temporary import plates when they visited Europe and Britain.
 The above cars slipped in ‘under the radar’, it seems, but the car which carried KK 2460 was correctly prepared for its trip, via its translation/out-of-state plate.
 The vehicle ended in a scrapyard in Amersham in 1973, where this plate was salvaged by EU38!
 (Below)

-Below: Re-imported to London in December 1950 from Bahrain, this 1947 Vanguard was allocated a registration from the London XK batch between 10 and 99, which were retained for re-registration of used imports.
+Below: Re-imported to London in December 1950 from Bahrain, this 1947 Vanguard LXK 90 was allocated a registration from the London batches of 10 to 99, which were retained for the re-registration of used imports.
 Unusually, this owner chose not to dismount his original Bahrein 495 numberplate – strictly not legal, but its suits us!